The Edward H. Schmidt School of Professional Sales

 Refreshment

-• Remember to check-in by submitting QR code survey for that block
+• Remember to check-in by submitting the QR code survey for that company's room

 Open Networking Brunch

-• ESSPS Corporate Partners will each have their own table.
+• Each company will each have their own table.
 Branding is provided via a company logo embedded into the QR code check-in.

-• Students will sit down with a corporate partner of their choice and enjoy their brunch while networking with the corporate partners.
-Students can approach their open networking by focusing on the company, common interests, and/or general relationship.
+• Students can approach their open networking by focusing on the company, common interests, and/or general relationship.

 • Common interests (pets, travel, cooking, volunteering, fitness, etc) will be communicated using a series of colored dots that guests place on their name badges during check-in.
 Select the dot that has the color that matches your personal interest so it is easy to find people who share your interests.